 Transport is Australia’s third largest source of greenhouse gas emissions and increasing faster than any other sector.
 Cars account for roughly half of these emissions.
 Switching to an EV can have a huge impact on reducing your carbon footprint, even if charged from the grid (that mostly relies on fossil fuels for the time being).

-Despite more EVs being introduced in Australia[Link will open in a new window], supply constraints and high demand continues to limit model choice and availability.
+Despite more EVs being introduced in Australia, supply constraints and high demand continues to limit model choice and availability.

 Let’s explore types of EVs and how they compare to standard Internal Combustion Engine (ICE) cars.

 Powered by an internal combustion and electric motor.
 Regenerative braking and the ICE automatically recharge the battery.

 - Pros: Thrifty on fuel, lower emissions, strong resale value, self-charging battery